pryn-kb/python-test/_episodes/16-conditionals.md

 ~~~
 {: .output}

-## Conditions are tested once, in order.
+## Conditions are tested once, in order

 *   Python steps through the branches of the conditional in order, testing each in turn.
 *   So ordering matters.